AndroidDoctorr/GPT-Tools/README.md

 #### GPTClient

 The GPT Client is the container class for the tool set.
 This contains all the functions.
+Create an instance of the client using your OpenAI API key.

+    const apiKey = process.env.REACT_APP_API_KEY;
-    const client = new GPTClient();
+    const client = new GPTClient(apiKey);

 ## Functions